TYPO3/darth/README.md

     ./bin/darth security [versions separated by comma]
     ./bin/darth security 9.5.2,8.7.21,7.6.32

-Then merge generated files in `security/` directorty manually to `sensiolabs/security-advisories` package.
+Then merge generated files in `security/` directory manually to `sensiolabs/security-advisories` package.

 ## Configuration

-See .env.dist which sets most configuration options already, however, the remote connection string for uploading artefacts must be set in a custom `.env` file.
+See `.env.dist` which sets most configuration options already, however, the remote connection string for uploading artifacts must be set in a custom `.env` file.

 Information when updating files before commiting a release, as well as files excluded for packaging are found within `conf/release.yaml`.

-Ensure that you have all tools (shasum, gpg, composer) installed locally, also that you have a proper gpg key in your git configuration (`git config user.signingkey`, can also be set globally).
+Ensure that you have all tools (shasum, gpg, composer) installed locally, also that you have a proper GPG key in your git configuration (`git config user.signingkey`, can also be set globally).

-For MacOS users please install gnu-tar (`brew install gnu-tar`) and use that binary in your custom .env configuration to ensure compatibility across all destination servers.
+For MacOS users please install gnu-tar (`brew install gnu-tar`) and use that binary in your custom `.env` configuration to ensure compatibility across all destination servers.

 ## Credits